 “We’re watching sex trafficking, up close and too personal,” Agent Hendon said.

-The Asian bus passengers all had shocked expressions on their faces, and several started crying.
-One of the men with an assault rifle brandished it before the women, and they were intimidated into compliance.
+Several Asian bus passengers started crying.
+One of the men with an assault rifle brandished it before the women, intimidating them into compliance.
 What followed was a grotesque display of degradation and humiliation.
 Their captors groped and inspected them like it was a horse auction.
 Carolina, Jane, and the rest of the FBI team watched this in shocked silence.

-The men asked five women, who were the youngest and prettiest of the lot, to step forward.
-The women not chosen put and weredressed and a led out of the room.
+The men asked five women, the youngest and prettiest of the lot, to step forward.
+The women not chosen dressed and a guard led them out of the room.

 One of the Asian males ordered the five remaining women to dress.
 When finished, two men pointed assault rifles at them, and the Asian criminal addressed them in an ominous voice.
 Agent Peng continued her running translation.

 “We have chosen you women for jobs as escorts.
-We will train you on how to please our clients and make money for our organization.
+We will train you to please our clients and make money for our organization.
 At the end of five years, you’ll be free to go home with your disbursement.”

 All the women understood what was going to happen.
 Two of them started weeping at the news.

 “Stop your crying.
 It is foolish to resist.
-You are alone in a foreign country, with no credentials.
-If you end up in a shallow grave in the woods, no one will know you’re missingwhen.
+You are alone in a foreign country with no credentials.
+No one will know you're missing when you are in a shallow grave in the woods.
 No one will come looking for you.
 Your training starts tonight.
 Go with Miss Li.
 She will get you showered and dressed in new clothes.”

-As the last five left the room, only two men remained; one of them, probably an Albanian, made a phone call.
+As the last five left the room, only two men remained; one of them, probably Albanian, made a phone call.

 “Velmir, Riad here.
 Inform the boss that we have five new candidates for training.
 Tell him we’ll deliver them to Sleeping Pigeon by 5 p.m.
 Yes, Velmir, tell him a couple of girls are special.
 Mirupafshim, my friend.”

 Agent Hendon glanced at Jane, who turned to look at her.
-Jane’s facial expression revealed her fury at what they witnessed.
+Jane’s facial expression revealed her fury at what they had witnessed.

 "I have received training to look at evil dispassionately, but this revolts me on a biblical scale.
 Jane, I need your focus on this.
 Let’s see if there are any nearby motels named Sleeping Pigeon.”